-On 10 July 2018, Mr Chen was appointed as a Non-Executive Chairman.
-According to a letter of appointment, Mr Dehao Chen is entitled to a director's fee of \$25,000 per annum.
-Mr Chen consented to forgive this remuneration as his service had been considered and compensated by other related corporate bodies.
+Mr He was appointed the Non-Executive Chairman on 3 April 2020.
+According to a letter of appointment, Mr Fei He is entitled to a director's fee of \$25,000 per annum.
+Mr He consented to forgive this remuneration as his service had been considered and compensated by other related corporate bodies.